Dr. Michael Zimmer

 Background

-Zimmer is a founding member of the PERVADE (Pervasive Data Ethics for Computational Research) project, a groundbreaking initiative that investigates how researchers, platforms, regulators, and user communities confront the complex ethical challenges posed by computational research using large-scale, pervasive datasets about people.
+As a founding member of the PERVADE (Pervasive Data Ethics for Computational Research) project, Zimmer investigates how researchers, platforms, regulators, and user communities confront the complex ethical challenges posed by computational research using large-scale, pervasive datasets about people.
+Other recent projects have explored the privacy and ethical risks posed by emerging technologies, including wearable fitness trackers, smart-home devices, autonomous vehicles, femtech applications, and predictive algorithms.

 Courses Taught